Yisas/yisas.github.io/_pages/genesis.md

 Initially the game was much more puzzle oriented, and we had this very misguided idea that procedurally shifting terrain was going to play into the challenges.
 It was the typical error rookies make of having overscoped features that sound cool, without a good enough plan of how they would contribute to the fun of the game to make it worth the effort.

-I moved on to some some exploratory work, where I looked at a few papers on mathematical simulations of dune migration.
+I moved on to some exploratory work, where I looked at a few papers on mathematical simulations of dune migration.
 Some of them were good enough to work on, but at one point I landed on one about sand ripples waves that was accompanied by some sample MATLAB code.
 I then made some small edits using values from another paper where it had some estimations of horizontal-to-vertical translation ratios of individual particles.
 It was much less impressive than it sounds, though I still wish I had kept the reference or the code, but those got lost in one of the school lab wipes after the competition, before I had the foresight that
 I might write a blog like this someday.
 What remains is some videos I showed my teammates of the work in progress, though these have a flaw where particles leaving one end of the screen were re-entering on